Colin Kahl

 Colin Hackett Kahl is an American political scientist who served as under secretary of defense for policy in the Biden administration from April 28, 2021, to July 17, 2023.
 Previously, he served as national security advisor to the vice president under then-Vice President Joe Biden (2014–2017).
-On November 13, 2025, Kahl was appointed as the Director of Stanford’s Freeman Spogli Institute (FSI) for International Studies.

-After the Obama administration, Kahl served as a Steven C. Házy Senior Fellow at Stanford University.
+After the Obama administration, Kahl served as a Steven C. Házy Senior Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University.
+Since January 2026, Kahl is the Director of Stanford’s Freeman Spogli Institute (FSI) for International Studies, which includes CISAC.

 In the Obama administration, Kahl was involved in the negotiations of the Joint Comprehensive Plan of Action, commonly known as the Iran nuclear deal.
 After leaving the administration, he was subject to disinformation campaigns, as well as private intelligence investigations by former Trump administration staff that targeted him, his wife and children.

 Early life and education

 Kahl was born in Michigan but moved to the San Francisco Bay Area with his mother and brother in 1981.
 He was raised in Richmond, California.
 He graduated from John F. Kennedy High School in 1989.
 Kahl earned a BA in political science from the University of Michigan in 1993 and a PhD in political science from Columbia University in 2000.
 Under his advisors Robert Jervis and Jack Snyder, Kahl's doctoral thesis was entitled States, Scarcity, and Civil Strife in the Developing World [Kenya].